-With Montenegro joining the Council of Europe in 2007, there are now 47 Parties to the Convention and Protocol No. 14 entering into force on 1 June 2010, the protection of human rights in Europe and the case law of the Court have seen a dynamic development during the last decade.
-A completely new – fifth - edition of Theory and Practice of the European Convention on Human Rights was thus very much needed.
-Particularly since Protocol 14 amended the control system of the Convention.
+With Protocol No. 14 entering into force on 1 June 2010, the protection of human rights in Europe and the case law of the Court have seen a dynamic development during the last decade.
+A completely new edition of Theory and Practice of the European Convention on Human Rights was thus very much needed.

-The result is a very accessible, easy-to-use and up-to-date reference book, which provides an essential source of information for the practitioners, theorists and students in the field of human rights.
+This fifth edition is again an accessible, easy-to-use, complete and up-to-date reference book, which provides an essential source of information for the practitioners, theorists and students in the field of human rights.